austincunningham/raincatcher-keycloak-theme/readme.md

 ## Usage
 Git clone this repo in the Themes directory of your keycloak instance to use this theme

-To select the theme login to your keycloak admin console.
-Go to Realms and themes and select from dropdown
+To select the theme you need to login to your keycloak admin console.
+Go to Realms and themes and select from dropdown.

 [![keycloak themes 2017-05-30 12-08-02.png](https://s30.postimg.org/oju4b8f81/keycloak_themes_2017-05-30_12-08-02.png)](https://postimg.org/image/ukrt8b1u5/)